 Illinois’ Emergency Rental Assistance Program (ERA)

 Illinois’ Emergency Rental Assistance program will provide renters impacted by COVID-19 $5,000 for back rent and prepay through 2020, or until funds are exhausted.
-The application portal will be open from August 10 through Friday, August 28.
+The application portal opens on n today, Monday, August 10 through Friday, August 21.
 Due to high volume, the portal may close early, so those who meet the requirements are encouraged to apply as soon as possible.
 Learn more here or visit era.ihda.org.
 (Please be aware that you may experience some technical difficulties.
-IHDA is aware of website issues and is working to fix them.)
+IDHA is aware of website issues and is working to fix them.)

 - Household income must be at or below 80 percent of the area median before March 1, 2020.
 Details here.